 The A phase is Attitude, Attract, and Approach.
 This is your internal state before you say a single word.
 For most pre-med men who have not put in social reps, that state is anxiety and the catastrophic fear of getting it wrong.
 Pre-med selects for people who cannot tolerate being wrong.
 Dating requires you to tolerate it constantly.

 The B phase is where most high-achieving men collapse without realizing it.
 Be Present, Banter, and Buying Temperature.
-Here is what that looks like in practice: you are not trying to impress her with your MCAT score or your research hours.
-You are trying to make her laugh about something stupid that just happened at the bar.
-You are playful.
-You are in the moment.
-You are not rehearsing your next line while she is still talking.
+Here is what that looks like in practice: instead of trying to impress her with your MCAT score or your research hours, try to make her laugh about something stupid that just happened at the bar.
+Be playful.
+Be in the moment.
+Stop rehearsing your next line while she is still talking.

 That is the B phase.
 And it is almost the exact opposite of every behavior that gets rewarded in a testing environment.
 Dating does not reward the right answer.
 It rewards presence.